Pasha831/Pasha831/README.md

 - 💼 HSE student, future software engineer
 - ❤️ Love Kotlin, Android development and C++
-- 🌱 I’m currently learning some Kotlin and features of mobile development
+- 🌱 I’m currently learning Kotlin and features of mobile development
 - 🏋🏼 I'm not afraid of something new and always discover opportunities
 - ⚡ Fun fact: Australia is wider than the moon